simonkrauter/Open-EV-Charts/readme.md

 For each country there is a JavaScript file.<br>
 This file contains two data sets for each month/quarter:

-- Number of all cars by brand
+- Number of all passenger cars by brand
-- Number of electric cars (BEV) by model (limited to top 50 models)
+- Number of electric passenger cars by model (limited to top 50 models)

 In addition every data set has one or multiple source URLs.